 - allow lavender to promote relaxation just from smelling its beautiful flowers.

 Terpenes do a lot more than that, too.
-They act as a plant’s defense mechanism, keeping diseases and pests at bay with unique properties that fend off insects, fungus and more.
+They act as a plant’s defense mechanism, keeping pests and fungal attackers at bay with unique properties that fend off insects and more.
 Therefore, terpenes are actually critical to the survival of plants in nature.

 So, what happens when we extract terpenes and consume them, like we do when we take most hemp products?
 Terpenes have been widely studied for their valuable effects, which is why they are so desirable.
-For instance, certain terpenes boast anti-inflammatory properties.
-This is why plants including peppermint and eucalyptus are commonly found in pain relief products.
+For instance, certain terpenes boast relaxing and energizing properties.
+This is why plants including peppermint and eucalyptus are commonly found in spa products.
 Other terpenes can actually stimulate nervous system changes that improve our mood, relieving stress or making us feel uplifted or energized.

 It’s important to point out that the flavor and aroma of the hemp plant comes from its unique variety of terpenes.